PLEASE NOTE

 - at one of the Honorary Consulates or Consular Agencies of our consular network;

-- at any British notary public.
+- with any British notary public.
 The declaration certified by the notary must then be legalised by the Legalisation Office of the Foreign, Commonwealth and Development Office (Get your document legalised);

 - before a public official in Italy;